Equine Amino is a quality blend of the key essential amino acids based on Dr Eleanor Kellon’s VMD recommendations

 18 g will provide the lower level of amino acids; 10 g lysine, 5 g methionine and 2 g threonine.

 1 level metric tablespoon (20 ml volume) contains ~11 g Equine Amino.

 How much to supplement your horse is not per se based on bodyweight or workload but how much your horse is deficient in quality protein, however the higher the bodweight or workload, the higher the requirements.
 If your horse is less than 450 kg, the lower feeding rate may be sufficient.

-I chose not to make a product that contains minerals AND amino acids as not all horses need additional amino acid supplementation and the products that are a combination of both either have poor levels of minerals or too low levels of amino acids (or both).
+It was decided to NOT make a product that contains minerals AND amino acids as not all horses need additional amino acid supplementation and the products that are a combination of both either have poor levels of minerals or too low levels of amino acids (or both).
 If your horse is on a high quality protein intake (pasture improved grasses, actively growing for example) it’s far less likely you need additional amino acids.
 Protein/amino acids are the most expensive nutrient to supplement.

 Equine Amino can be fed with any of the mineral mixes, Mov-Ease, Diamond V XPC and Mycosorb A+.
 Lysine and Methionine can be purchased on their own.